RaquelWriter/React-googlemap-api/README.md

 Creating a Google Map using MAP API with REACT, WEBPACK, NODEJS, and SASS.
 Localized in english and german.
-Clickable custom markers with filtering data.
+Clickable custom markers with filtered data.

 ## INSTRUCTIONS